 - Ensure that they're monitoring themselves for symptoms.
 The most common symptoms of COVID-19 are a cough, fever, and shortness of breath.
 If your aging loved one does have symptoms, do not take them to the doctor, ER, or urgent care unless they have severe difficulty breathing or an actual emergency.
 Instead, call your health care provider and get instructions from them; some health care providers are having suspected COVID cases use a separate entrance so they aren't in the waiting room with other patients.

-For more advice about how to keep your loved ones safe from COVID-19, contact Caring Senior Service today.
+For more advice about how to keep your loved ones safe from COVID-19, contact a Caring Senior Service location near you today.
 We are an experienced provider of senior services and know how to handle this situation.
 We know they are at higher risk, and we can help you protect those you care about.